austinc512/OrderPost/README.md

 This application is an order management system that creates shipping labels from the Shipengine API.

+In future versions (likely outside of the Austin Coding Academy Capstone), I intend write marketplace integrations starting with ShipStation's openAPI and Custom Store methods, followed by Shopify or Amazon.
+I will also be writing native carrier integrations starting with FedEx because I know they have an easily accessible Dev environment.

-## 311 Checkpoint 2
+## JS311 Checkpoint 2

-Include all the routes you plan to support and what the expected input and output of each route is.
+-- Include all the routes you plan to support and what the expected input and output of each route is.

-For example:

-- GET /recipes - This route returns an array of recipe objects that hold the id, name and description of each recipe.
-This route does not need any input

-- GET /recipes/:recipeId - This route returns a single recipe object that includes all the details of a recipe including the list of ingredients and instructions.
-This route takes in the recipe id as a path parameter.
+-- I'm roughly organizing these by database table, rather than by endpoint.

-### ship_from:
+### warehouses:

-These object hold address information for a CloneStation user's ship from locations.
+Warehouse objects hold address information for the location(s) a user ships packages from

-- GET /shipfrom - returns an array of existing ship_from addresses on the account.
+- GET /warehouses - returns an array of existing warehouse addresses on the account.
-- GET /shipfrom/:id - retrieve 1 ship from address by its ID.
+- GET /warehouses/:id - retrieve 1 warehouse address by its ID.
-- POST /shipfrom - create a ship_from object.
+- POST /warehouses - create a warehouse object.
-- PUT /shipfrom - update a ship_from object.
+- PUT /warehouses/:id - update a warehouse object.

+### customers:

+- GET /
+- POST /
+- PUT /

+  - - ship_to will be another route from this endpoint
+  - - customers can have multiple ship_to addresses

+- GET /
+- POST /
+- PUT /

+### products:

+- GET /products
+- POST /products
+- PUT /products
+  -- order_items interacts with products.
+  -- I'm not sure if that should be another route

 ### orders:

+The interaction of orders and shipments is a bit more complex, and will not be implemented for this Checkpoint assignment.
+The data layer will require requests to ShipEngine's API, so I will be working on these last.

 - GET /orders - return an array of orders (default size = 100)
 - GET /orders?size=500 - query param allowing you to change the size returned.